 Here are the perfect pairings for your stuffed chicken:

-- Fresh veggies: Serve with Air Fryer Broccoli and Cauliflower or Air Fryer Roasted Carrots.
+- Fresh veggies: Serve with Air Fryer Broccoli and Cauliflower, Air Fryer Green Beans, or Air Fryer Roasted Carrots.

-- Crispy sides: Add Ultra Crispy Air Fryer Potatoes or Convection Oven-Roasted Potatoes.
+- Crispy sides: Serve with Ultra Crispy Air Fryer Potatoes, Convection Oven-Roasted Potatoes, and Homemade Cranberry Sauce or Paleo Cranberry Sauce.

 - Light and fresh: Pair with Greek Cucumber Salad or Broccoli Crunch Salad.